aspose-page/Aspose.Page-API-References/english/cpp/aspose.page.eps/psdocument/save/_index.md

 title: Aspose::Page::EPS::PsDocument::Save method
 linktitle: Save
 second_title: Aspose.Page for C++
 description: 'Aspose::Page::EPS::PsDocument::Save method.
-Saves given PsDocument as EPS file.
+Saves given PsDocument as PS or EPS file.
 This method is used only when PsDocument was created from scratch in C++.'
 type: docs
 weight: 4200
 url: /cpp/aspose.page.eps/psdocument/save/